Classical Literature and Philosophy BA

 Our tutors are experts in their fields, and their own cutting-edge research informs their teaching.

-We use various teaching methods to help you benefit from their expertise, including lectures, seminars, tutorials or occasionally workshops.
+We use various teaching methods to help you benefit from their expertise, including lectures, seminars and tutorials, as well as workshops, practical sessions working with manuscripts and coins, and field trips.
 However, independent study is also central to this degree since it allows you to develop your skills in research and analysis.
 You will be able to apply your skills and knowledge in a Final Year Research Project on a topic of your own choice.

 The University offers a variety of tailored support for classicists and philosophers; the University Library runs free classes and workshops so you can learn how to use them.